A Beginner’s Guide to Science Communication Opportunities in Canada

 While systemic change is needed to properly support science communication initiatives and science communicators, I highly encourage you to pursue paid opportunities where possible.
 This can include:

-- Pitching your pieces to paid writing platforms — especially those friendly to beginners (such as Massive Science and Lateral Magazine);
+- Pitching your pieces to paid writing platforms — especially those friendly to beginners and/or scientists (such as Massive Science and Lateral Magazine); [Note: I was previously employed as an assistant editor at Massive Science.]

-- Asking for honorariums to cover your expenses with a project where possible (this is often difficult to ask — so here’s an excellent guide on how to get paid what you’re worth);
+- Asking for honorariums to cover your expenses with a project where possible (this is often difficult to ask — so here’s an excellent guide on how to get paid what you’re worth and a reminder on why you should advocate for yourself);

 - Applying for roles related to science communication;